BestTimesToVisit.com Logo

 money

-While credit cards are accepted in larger hotels and supermarkets in Paramaribo, cash is king for smaller shops, markets, and taxis.
-Always have some Surinamese Dollars (SRD) on hand, and exchange your Euros or USD at official exchange bureaus ( Wissel kantoren) for the best rates, rather than at the airport.
+While credit cards are accepted in larger hotels and supermarkets in Paramaribo, cash is king for smaller vendors, markets, and taxis.
+It's a good idea to carry some Surinamese Dollars (SRD) on you at all times, and you can exchange USD or Euros at official exchange bureaus or banks.
+Don't be afraid to politely negotiate prices at the markets, especially for souvenirs.

 transport